On the Effectiveness of Textual Prompting with Lightweight Fine-Tuning for SAM3 Remote Sensing Segmentation: Materials and Methodology

 \subsection{Datasets}

-We constructed four independent datasets (Fig. \ref{framework}A), each aligned with a distinct target type representing diverse geometric properties, spatial scales, and class frequencies in real-world settings.
-The two Anthropogenic targets, (1) residential structures (RSt) (mostly located in rural settings) and (2) small residential solar PVs (SP), exhibit regular and well-defined shapes and provide varied background-target balance conditions due to their differing spatial extents.
-On average, RSt cover 56.2 m\textsuperscript{2} (SD 77.3), whereas SP are much smaller at 8.3 m\textsuperscript{2} (SD 6.3).
-The two natural targets, (3) dead trees (DT) and (4) sinkholes (SH), are characterized by irregular morphology, greater intra-class variability, and markedly lower real-world prevalence.
-DT show relatively consistent average sizes of 3.7 m\textsuperscript{2} (SD 7.2), although their visual appearance may vary according to species and decay stage.
-SH are substantially less common and highly heterogeneous, with a mean area of 70.9 m\textsuperscript{2} (SD 149.3) and a wide range of shapes, further contributing to the overall heterogeneity captured across the datasets.
-For each target, RS imagery was curated, tiled, and manually annotated by RS experts to generate pixel-accurate masks.
-Imagery sources include aerial and UAV image acquisitions with varied spatial resolutions (0.05-0.25 m).
-Each dataset was processed into fixed-size tiles (256 or 512 pixels, depending on target scale and the spatial resolution) and paired with binary masks.
+We constructed four independent datasets (Table \ref{data}; Fig. \ref{framework}A), each aligned with a distinct target type spanning diverse geometric properties, spatial scales, and class frequencies.
+The two anthropogenic targets, (1) residential structures (RSt) in rural or suburban settings and (2) small residential PVs (SP), share regular, well-defined shapes but differ in spatial extent, resulting in distinct background–target balance conditions.
+The two natural targets, (3) dead trees (DT) and (4) sinkholes (SH), exhibit irregular morphology, high intra-class variability, and lower real-world prevalence.
+While diverse, the selected targets do not cover the full spectrum of RS object types; thus, findings should be interpreted as indicative.
+For all targets, images were curated, tiled, and manually annotated by experts to produce pixel-accurate masks.